Family of Colorado antisemitic attack suspect taken into ICE custody and has visas revoked, source says

 The family’s arrest threatens to derail what looked to be a promising academic career for Soliman’s oldest daughter, who graduated days before her father’s attack and had recently won a “Best and Brightest” scholarship from the Colorado Springs Gazette.

-In her scholarship application, Habiba Soliman wrote that her family’s move from Kuwait to the US provided a chance for her to “fulfill her dream” of pursuing medical school, according to the Gazette.
+In her scholarship application, she wrote that her family’s move from Kuwait to the US provided a chance for her to “fulfill her dream” of pursuing medical school, according to the Gazette.

 This story has been updated with additional information.